thibaultdory/DD/README.md

    VITE_API_BASE_URL=http://localhost:56000/api
    ```

+   > **Important**:
-   > **Important**: The `VITE_API_BASE_URL` variable must be set correctly for the frontend to connect to the backend API.
+   > - The `VITE_API_BASE_URL` variable must be set correctly for the frontend to connect to the backend API.
 This variable is used during the build process.
+   > - The `FRONTEND_URL` must match the URL that you use to access the frontend in your browser, as it's used for CORS configuration in the backend.

 4. Start the development environment:
    ```bash